 - You can rent gear from a local REI (like snowshoes or backpacking gear) so you don’t have to fly with extra gear or purchase gear you might not use again.

 - You don’t have to do a first look!
-While we love first looks, it’s also really special to get dressed together.
-We love when couples help each other get dressed!
+While I love first looks, it’s also really special to get dressed together.
+I love when couples help each other get dressed!

 Lil’ Scrappies Cake: Saltadena Bakery & Cake Shop